spamandeggs/Sam-Nasty/README.md

 - Code cleaning, readability, organisation, improvement,
 - Make it run on Atari 520 and not only 1040,
 - Merge game and editor codes in one,
-- Docuentation, mainly about the level editor.
+- Documentation, mainly about the level editor.

 Prerequisites
 -------------